RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 ### Real-Time Dashboard

-The dashboard is accessible at `http://<your-host>/grafana/`.
+If the Real-time dashboard is enabled through Optional Services, then, the dashboard will be accessible at `http://<your-host>/grafana/`.
 The default admin login is `admin` and  `password`.
 There are default dashboards present: active dashboards and passive dashboards (pRMT battery and location record counts and Fitbit wear time based on heart rate).

+Please also make sure the nginx configurations (in `optional-services.conf`) are correct for the optional services you have enabled.